 I could do better.
-I could have used a narrower aperture to get more depth of field and perhaps using a flash to provide some extra illumination.
+I could have used a narrower aperture to get more depth of field and perhaps used a flash to provide extra illumination.

-In the afternoon I decided to try again with a different subject.
+In the afternoon, I decided to try again with a different subject.
 This is a flower from one of the many hostas growing in my garden.
 The challenge here was the slight breeze that caused the flower stalk to sway slightly.
-It made focusing difficult and as with the spider it took me almost 30 minutes go get this shot.
+It made focusing difficult, and as with the spider, it took me almost 30 minutes to get this shot.

-I think with a bit of patience and practice I will get better results from this lens baby.
+With a bit of patience and practice, I will get better results from this Lensbaby.